pic pic

 Introduction

-The previous section has defined type stability, along with approaches to checking whether the property holds.
 In this section, we start the analysis of type stability for specific objects.
-We cover in particular the case of scalars and vectors, providing practical guidance for their type stability.
+We cover in particular the case of scalars and vectors, providing practical guidance for achieving type stability with them.

 Types of Scalars and Vectors

-The principle applied to scalars is straightforward, demanding operations be performed on variables with the same concrete type (e.g., Float64, Int64, Bool).
-In contrast, type stability for vectors rather requires that the elements have a concrete type.
-The following table identifies scalars and vectors satisfying this property.
+The notion of type stability applied to scalars is straightforward.
+It demands operations to be performed on variables with the same concrete type (e.g., Float64, Int64, Bool).
+Likewise, type stability for vectors requires that their elements have a concrete type.

 Objects Whose Elements Have Concrete Types